enigma-dev/enigma-dev/Readme.md

 # Welcome to the STIGMA Development Environment!

 The Sexually Transmitted Integrity of Game Making Assholes.

-The name of the software is just a light-hearted joke, please don't get butthurt.
+The name of this ENIGMA fork is just a light-hearted joke guys, please don't get butthurt.